 It’s been part of her grand plan to impact the world in a significant way.

 “I’ve always wanted to be different, to make a mark and leave a legacy.
 I look up to people like Steve Jobs, Albert Einstein and Richard Branson, and Hamilton Naki, who taught himself science.
 I’ve also adopted the Adidas line ‘Impossible Is Nothing’ as my philosophy.
 I understand my worth and I know I belong here,” she says.

 As we speak, the importance of having a plan is something that comes up a lot, clearly a characteristic of her work ethic.
-In a month’s time Dr Ngidi will be completing her Master’s in Radiation Oncology, which is
+In a month’s time Dr Ngidi will be completing her Master’s in Radiation Oncology, which is her specialty.

 Her plan to become a doctor was kick-started when, as an asthmatic little girl, she would marvel at how doctors had the ability to put a smile on the face of an ailing child.